QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/3/a/a.md

 learningobjectives:
 -   Some of the key questions you’ll need to ask yourself as you consider sharing your research data
 -   Some benefits and some challenges of sharing research data
--   How different organizations in the academic ecosystem influence when, where, and how you share your research data.
+-   How different organizations in the academic ecosystem influence when, where, and how you share your research data
 initialquestions:
 -   Have you ever shared any of your data?
 -   Have you ever used data shared by other researchers?
 If so, was it easy or difficult to access the data?
 How easy was it to use the data?